-The Lowe Family Young Scholars Program ("LFYS Program") exists to help provide assistance to students of the Bartlesville Public School System to receive a college degree.
+Young Scholars of Bartlesville exists to help provide assistance to students of the Bartlesville Public School System to receive a college degree.
 Below are a variety of resources for students interested in college and currently in college.
-We hope that these resources can help the transistion into and increase the success of students once in college.
+We hope that these resources can help the transition into and increase the success of students once in college.

 Once students are in college, sometimes they may be interested in looking into their current major, or the possibility of switching majors.
 The following websites each have very helpful career assessments that can help you to determine the career that is a best fit for you and its outlook.
 College Start, Career Tech, and the RSU Assess and Explore Page each have their own pros and cons and focus so you can look at each and determine which best fits your needs.

 Oklahoma College Start is still a good resource for students in college who are interested in learning some more about available majors and financial aid information.
 Another great resource is the Oklahoma State Regents for Higher Education.
 Their site is a great resource to other links for college assistance programs, financial aid opportunities, and information about Oklahoma Universities.